Don't Just Read the News, Understand It.

 Right

-WASHINGTON — President Donald Trump's administration asked the Supreme Court to allow him to resume his downsizing of the federal workforce Friday, as a lawsuit filed by labor unions and cities proceeds.
+U.S. President Donald Trump's government asked the U.S. Supreme Court on Friday to allow it to resume its reduction in the federal workforce, as a lawsuit filed by unions and cities advances.

 Read Full Article